mindonly/CIS673Project/description.md

 * Marchers participate in shows.
 * Not every Marcher participates in a given show.
 * Not every show has Marchers participating in it.
-    - (This seems odd to me. -RS)
 * A Marcher can participate in several shows, and a show has one or more Marchers.
 * The system needs to track what instrument a Marcher plays for a given show.
 * A Marcher only plays one instrument per show.
 * The instrument that a marcher can play must be one of the following: Piccolo, Clarinet, Alto Sax, Tenor Sax, Mellophone, Trumpet, Trombone, Baritone, Sousaphone, Percussion, Flag, or Twirler.
 * A marcher must play the same instrument for every show in a season.

-## Drum Major
+## Drum Major/Lead Conductor
-* Drum majors are lead conductors for specific songs of any given show.
+* Drum Majors are Lead Conductors for specific songs of any given show.
-* A Drum Major can be lead conductor for several songs in a show.
+* A Drum Major can be Lead Conductor for several songs in a show.
-* A song only has one lead conductor per show
+* A song only has one Lead Conductor per show
-    - (I think this means that the relationship going from lead conductor to show needs to be identifying.
+    - (I think this means that the relationship going from Lead Conductor to show needs to be identifying.
 That makes the drawing incorrect. -JW)
-* Not every Drum Major has to be a lead conductor within a show.
+* Not every Drum Major has to be a Lead Conductor within a show.
-* Every song within a show must have a lead conductor; however, not every show needs lead conductors.
+* Every song within a show must have a Lead Conductor; however, not every show needs Lead Conductors.
     - (This I think will need to be implemented via trigger.
 Simply put: You can plan a show with 4 songs to be a in future season.
-Since you don't know what Drum Majors you will have that season, you cannot yet assign them as lead conductors for songs in that show.
-BUT, if you start to assign Drum Majors as lead conductors of songs in a given show, then all songs in that show must have a lead conductor.
+Since you don't know what Drum Majors you will have that season, you cannot yet assign them as Lead Conductors for songs in that show.
+BUT, if you start to assign Drum Majors as Lead Conductors of songs in a given show, then all songs in that show must have a Lead Conductor.
 It is all or nothing. -JW)

 ## Uniform
 * The system will track Uniforms.